 As the U.S. economy opens, so should sports.
-Make sure your sports bettors can look forward to these leagues getting back to work.
+Make sure your bettors know the sports betting options as these leagues get back to work.

 The U.S. economy is slowly reopening.
 With it, two of the most popular sports leagues in the nation, the National Basketball Association and the National Hockey League, have plans in place to restart their seasons so let’s have a look at the sports betting options to let your players know about.

 That’s good news for bookies.
 Ever since the coronavirus pandemic forced the NBA and NHL to shut down, agents have struggled to find betting options to promote.